Kate Middleton looked sensational at Wednesday’s State Banquet in honour of German President Frank-Walter Steinmeier.

 Following tradition, the King and President Steinmeier delivered speeches at the start of the meal, reinforcing the long-standing ties between the United Kingdom and Germany.

-Earlier today, William and Kate met President Steinmeier and Ms Büdenbender on behalf of The King, before travelling to Windsor.
+Earlier in the day, William and Kate met President Steinmeier and Ms Büdenbender on behalf of The King, before travelling to Windsor.

 There, the official welcome unfolded, complete with a royal salute, guard inspection, and a carriage procession through the Castle grounds.
 The President later visited Downing Street, while Ms Büdenbender visited Judith Kerr Primary School, named after the German-born author.

-Full analysis of Kate’s STUNNING banquet look later —
+Full analysis of Kate’s STUNNING banquet coming —

 This post is a work in progress.
 If you’d like to read the full write-up later today, I will send it to your inbox.
 Add your details below: